 - Email: firstname.lastname@example.org

 I joined the Department of History in the fall of 2016.
 I received my Ph.D. in Early American and Native American history from the University of California, San Diego.
 After leaving UC San Diego, I became the Andrew W. Mellon Postdoctoral Fellow in Native American Studies at Wesleyan University, and prior to arriving at URI, I was Assistant Professor of History at the City University of New York, LaGuardia Community College.
-My forthcoming book, Architects of Empire, explores the development of modern Indigenous identities within the settler-colonial context of the early United States.
+My book, Native American Roots, explores the development of modern Indigenous identities within the settler-colonial context of the early United States.
 I am also an avid martial artist, cyclist, and gardener.